-To learn more about blueprint whitepapers, read this article: Draft Your Blueprint Whitepapers with this Seven-Part Structure.
+To learn more about blueprint whitepapers, read this article: 7-Part Structure to ERP Blueprint Whitepapers.

 What’s the worst that could have happened, right?
 How about an inability to ship $100 million worth of inventory, a 19% drop in quarterly earnings and an 8% drop in stock price.
-(You can learn more about the Hershey’s ERP failure in our case study: Hershey’s ERP Implementation Failure: The Importance of Testing and Scheduling).
+(Learn more about the Hershey’s ERP failure in our case study: Hershey’s ERP Implementation Failure: The Importance of Testing and Scheduling).

-When it comes to testing, our recommendation is that organizations shouldn’t skimp.
+When it comes to testing, we recommend that organizations shouldn’t skimp.
 They’re better off learning that things are broken in a test environment rather than in a productive environment.
 The risk is simply not worth taking.
 Using Milestone Deliverables, we break down system testing into three distinct phases, as follows.

 To learn more about the DP testing phase, read this article: ERP System Testing #2: Departmental Pilot Stress-Testing.

 In the IP testing phase, the testing is focused on the validity of the tie-ins – i.e., whether the system is capable of handing-off a transaction from one functional area to another.
 The key to effective integrated testing is to create a realistic day-in-the-life test environment using a wide set of actual legacy transactions.

 To learn more about this testing phase, read our article: ERP System Testing #3 | Integrated Pilot Simulation.

 In Part 2 of the Introduction to Managing ERP Implementations Using Milestone Deliverables, I’ll cover the following three components that are also critical to ERP project success: a project’s organizational structure, training and data migration.